University of Washington

 Chinook, DNA Winter-run, Unclipped (Water Year)

-Delta Monitoring - Total catch of LAD winter run at RSTs at Delta Entry (Tisdale, Knights Landing, Lower Sacramento River) between Jan 12 and Jan 22 is 63 individuals.
-Total catch at Sacramento Trawl and Beach Seines in the delta between Jan 12 and Jan 23 is 3 individuals.
-Total catch at Delta Exit at Chipps Island between Jan 20 and Jan 22 is 0 individuals.
+Delta Monitoring - Total catch of LAD winter-run at RSTs at Delta Entry (Tisdale, Knights Landing, Lower Sacramento River) between Jan 20 and Feb 01 is 13 individuals.
+Total catch at Sacramento Trawl and Beach Seines in the delta between Jan 20 and Feb 02 is 2 individuals.
+Total catch at Delta Exit at Chipps Island between Jan 20 and Feb 02 is 0 individuals.

 Annual Loss

-The annual Loss threshold for natural winter-run is 1% of the jpe or 10,575 fish.
-As of January 26, cumulative loss of genetically confirmed winter-run is 0 or 0.00% of the annual loss threshold.
+The annual loss threshold for natural winter-run is 1% of the JPE or 10,575 fish.
+The single-year incidental take limit (ITL) is 0.56% of the JPE (5,922 fish) or 0.36% on a 3-year rolling average (BiOp Table 184).
+As of February 02, cumulative loss of genetically confirmed winter-run is 0 or 0.00% of the annual loss threshold.
 Cumulative loss in the past 7 days has been 0.

 Line chart of cumulative loss of natural-origin winter-run Chinook salmon at Delta facilities where daily loss is tracked against the annual threshold